BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 What is quite certainly true is that organisms have to deal with perturbations to stay alive in their respective environment (which is determined by the *couplings* between the organism and its environment).
 Only surviving organisms can be observerd, which leads to the belief---backed by observation from an external observer---that organisms strive for survival (of the fittest) when, in fact, it might only look like this is the case.

-The complexity of the environment and the complexity of the organism co‑evolve over time, and some organisms--like humans--evolved in a direction of higher complexity.
+The complexity of the environment and the complexity of the organism co‑evolve over time, and some organisms---like humans---evolved in a direction of higher complexity.
 Again, this does not mean that an increase in complexity is a pre-subscribed *telos*.
 It is all *contingent*.

 As a consequence of an increase in complexity (for some organisms), their environments become noisy and ambiguous, which requires more sophisticated feedback mechanisms to be able to act and survive in such environments {% cite tomasello:2024 %}.
-For example, we experience a sort of conscious self-control, for example, when we asked to tell the color (not the written text) of
+For example, we experience a sort of conscious self-control when we asked to tell the color (not the written text) of

 <span style="color:red">BLUE!</span>